 Once you’ve made the decision to buy rather than lease a space for your contracting business, there are several factors to keep in mind.
 Be sure to investigate zoning ordinances before you get too far along in the purchase process.
 You’ll also want to consider what makes the most sense for you: buying an existing property or going through the ground-up construction process.
 Each option can offer benefits and challenges.

 Purchasing commercial real estate has its advantages, and you will want to know how much you can afford before making any moves.
-Based on the historical financials and the business’s cash flow, the lender will determine what your shop can support.
-Working with a lender experienced in business loans for service contractors will help the lending process run smoothly.
+Based on the historical financials and cash flow of the business, the lender will determine what your shop can support.
+Working with a lender experienced in business loans for service contractors will help the lending process proceed smoothly.

 Purchasing the real estate for a business is an expensive investment.
 However, if the property is suitable for your business and can support long-term growth without overtaxing your current cash flow, it can provide a solid foundation on which to build your business and future.